mhdeeb/spherical-quadrature/README.md

 ## Future Plans

-- *Schema Editor:* Allow users to edit grid schema manually or generate them with functions and export those schemas.
+- **Schema Editor**: Allow users to edit grid schema manually or generate them with functions and export those schemas.
-- *Function Input:* Allow users to input functions have them be integrated on and tested against analytical solution if provided.
+- **Function Input**: Allow users to input functions have them be integrated on and tested against analytical solution if provided.